-This year's theme, Rights and Responsibilities in History invites students to consider the complexities of the way in which we understand the relationship between the idea of rights and responsibilities that often come with them.
-As is always the case with History Day themes, this year's is broad and as such requires the student to consider first the terms themselves.
+This year's theme, Revolution, Reaction, Reform in History invites students to consider the complexities of the way in which we understand the concepts embedded in these terms and the relationship between the three.
+As is always the case with History Day themes, this year's is broad and as such requires the student to carefully consider their topic choice and the ways in which the theme ideas relate to it.
+The 2026 Theme book has an excellent essay discussing the theme that you should consult, carefully read, and discuss with your teacher before beginning your project.
+Remember that one of your jobs is to show how your topic relates to the theme.